 I’m from the Midlands.
 Leicester to be specific.
 And I’ve grown up eating really good curry.
 It’s one of my favourite cuisines and with Leicester being home to the third largest Hindu population in the UK its no surprise that there is some incredible food to be had all over the county.

-The Thali Cafe is a bit of an institution in Bristol and with five locations around the city each with a distinctive bright and colourful look.
-The company has a great back story – starting life working the festival food scene before setting up in Bristol.
+Thali Cafe is a bit of an institution in Bristol and with five locations around the city each with a distinctively bright and colourful look.
+The company has a great backstory – starting life working the festival food scene before setting up in Bristol.
 Double ticks from me – not only do they use sustainable and locally sourced produce, they also work hard alongside local charity Frank Water

 to raise money to supply safe drinking water to the people who need it most in India.

 We visited their original site up in Montpelier (a stone’s throw from where we live) and as we walked towards it, the building almost glowed with the last few rays of the spring sun.
 It really did look welcoming.
 Inside, it’s full of quirky character – ugh my apologies for using the word quirky – with old-school Bollywood adverts on brightly coloured walls and rustic but comfortable seating split across two areas.

 To start we went for a round of the Thali Gin & Tonic – Bombay Dry gin with homemade tonic and grapefruit and cucumber garnish.
 Slightly bitter, different a usual G&T but totally delicious.
 Standard procedure – we ordered poppadoms and pickles to snack on whilst we waited for our mains.
 I was really pleased to see some refreshingly different pickles in there – coriander coconut, tomato tamarind, mango chilli, coconut and ginger.
 No raw onion and coriander in sight!